mozilla/bedrock/docs/vpn-affiliate-attribution.rst

    the affiliate marketing cookie, replacing it with a "reject" preference cookie that will prevent attribution from initiating on repeat visits.
    This preference cookie will expire after 1 month.
 #.
-If someone explicitly closes the opt-out notification by clicking the "X"
+If someone clicks "OK" or closes the opt-out notification by clicking the "X"
    icon, here we assume the website visitor is OK with attribution.
 We set an "accept" preference cookie that will prevent displaying the opt-out notification on future visits (again with a 1 month expiry) and allow